samyerkes/t4-cli/README.md

 * csv - returns the results as a comma deliniated rows
 * id - returns only the ids of the results.
 If selected you must either not use the fields option (sticking with the defaults) or ensure to include the id as a field.
 * json - returns the results json encoded
+* table - returns the results in an easy to read table.
-* single - returns the results for the first single attribute of each returned record.
+* text - returns the results for the first text attribute of each returned record.
 This is similar to the id format.
-* table - returns the results in an easy to read table.

 ## Profile